-72. The council has signed up to become a Fair Tax Council, confirming its support of the principles that the Fair Tax Foundation stand for and its support for organisations ensuring that they are transparent and pay fair rates of tax.
-Full information on the obligations of the Fair Tax Mark can be found at:
+73. The council has signed up to become a Fair Tax Council, confirming its support of the principles that the Fair Tax Foundation stand for and its support for organisations ensuring that they are transparent and pay fair rates of tax.
+Full information on the obligations of the Fair Tax Mark can be found on the Fair Tax Mark website.